Table of Contents ×

 You can tell people how you started your business and what that business does in plain language.
 But you can’t really call that storytelling.
 Real storytelling is telling people about what is unique about your company and what makes your company worth its time and resources.

 Little details that don’t really seem to matter to you can make a big impact on your audience.
 Tell a story about how you overcame a budget problem in the early days, how you got your first client, or how you first pitched this business idea to investors.

 But you might just stumble across the one story that piques a viewer’s interest in your company and makes them want to know more.

-Tell Why You Started Your Business
+2. Tell People Why You Started Your Business

 First, every business is started for the money, so let’s get that out of the way right now.